datts68/docCertTutorial/README.md

     npm install http-server -g
     cd ether-doc-cert/webapp/
     http-server .

-Now we can serve our web application on http://localhost:8080

 # Test
 Each time a user uploads a document hash, a transaction fee occurs, which is charged to your account.